6 min read

 If they do have further unpaid overdue invoices with you, you can instead opt to push for them being paid soon with something like:

-“Thanks for paying invoice X!
+“Thank you for the payment of invoice X!
 Where are we with invoice Y?”

 Case 3: Converting customers to direct debit